manavkush/manavkush/README.md

 💡 &nbsp;I'm a Software Engineer working at Amuse Labs.\
 🎓 &nbsp;I'm a '23 CS grad from IIT Dharwad.\
-🌱 &nbsp;I'm currently learning Golang and Svelte.
+🌱 &nbsp;I'm currently building with Golang.
+Learning HTMX, Svelte. \
 👨🏻‍💻 &nbsp;Recently made a home server for my own personal cloud storage.\
 🌐 &nbsp; Checkout my portfolio [Here](https://manavkush-portfolio.vercel.app/) \
 💬 &nbsp;Feel free to reach out to me for any jobs, suggestions, or just for discussing about our Vim configs.\